David Lassner

 David Lassner (born 1954) is an American computer scientist and academic administrator.
-He has been serving as the 15th president of the University of Hawaiʻi System from July 2014.
+He served as the 15th president of the University of Hawaiʻi System, starting as interim president in September 2013, and full-time president from July 2014 to December 2024.

 Early life and education

 Lassner was born in 1954 in Stamford, Connecticut, before his family moved to Rochester, New York, and Brockton, Massachusetts.
 By the time he reached middle school, his family settled in the south suburbs of Chicago until the end of high school.
 Following this, he graduated summa cum laude with his Bachelor of Arts degree in economics and master's degree in computer science from the University of Illinois Urbana-Champaign.
 During graduate school, Lassner was trained on the PLATO computer system and was soon recruited to work at the University of Hawaiʻi for one year.
 He completed graduate school while still in Hawaii and chose to remain there.